Keto, Atkins? What’s the Best Diet for People with Diabetes?

 In addition, there is a lot of anecdotal information about the Atkins program and how it has helped people better control their blood sugar.

-Both diets reduce carbs, which is how they are able to control blood sugar.
+Both keto and Atkins reduce carbs, which is how people are able to control their blood sugar.
 However, as with any new diet, it is important to talk to your doctor first.

 “We encourage clients to focus on healthy foods and how they feel after eating.
-In addition, they should talk to a doctor or care provider before changing their meal planning,” said Arlene Feleccia.
+In addition, they should talk to a doctor or care provider before changing their meal planning,” said Arlene Feleccia, RD, LDN, CDCES, and Certified Diabetes Care & Education Specialist.
 “We talk to our patients about healthy carbs, but also many of our patients have celiac disease so we do talk a lot about gluten-free options for them.
 A registered dietitian can help you develop an individual meal plan.”

 Understanding What You Are Feeling